ibm-js/delite/docs/handlebars.md

 * [MDV](http://www.polymer-project.org/platform/template.html) -
   Pure HTML version of templates, possibly will become a new standard, supported natively by browsers
 * [Mustache](http://mustache.github.io/mustache.5.html) / [Handlebars](http://handlebarsjs.com/) -
   What our users are used to.
-Note that the Mustach and Handlebars syntaxes are the same except for complicated things like branching/looping.
+Note that the Mustache and Handlebars syntaxes are the same except for complicated things like branching/looping.
 * [JADE](http://jade-lang.com/)-like syntax based on Kris' put-selector code